MSLNZ/ls_digital_level/working_notes.md

 https://superuser.com/questions/1237268/making-a-bluetooth-device-recognized-as-a-com-port

-I managed to get my headphones looking  like they're on COM3 both in pythn and in
+I managed to get my headphones looking  like they're on COM3 both in python and in

 Control Panel > Bluetooth Settings > COM Ports Add
 ```